The UK will ban disposables on the 1st June 2025. Will this fuel the out of control black market and what are the alternatives for adult vapers?

 - Education on reusable alternatives is essential to prevent a return to smoking.

-The Tobacco and Vapes Bill was introduced to parliament on the 20th March 2024 and followed a lengthy consultation on smoking and vaping in 2023, which saw nearly 70% of survey respondents (1) calling for a ban on disposable e-cigarettes.
+All this forms part of the Tobacco and Vapes Bill, which was introduced to parliament on the 20th March 2024.
+It followed a lengthy consultation process in 2023, which saw nearly 70% of survey respondents(1) calling for a ban on disposable e-cigarettes.

-Former Prime Minister Rishi Sunak aimed to help smokers quit with the rollout of a Swap to Stop campaign in England, acknowledging that vaping is an essential tool in the government's ambition to achieve a smoke-free England by 2030.
+The government also aims to help smokers quit with the rollout of a Swap to Stop campaign in England, acknowledging that vaping is an essential tool in the government's ambition to achieve a smoke-free England by 2030.

 Citing the latest Cochrane review, the government found strong evidence that vaping is the most successful nicotine replacement therapy and stated their aim to ensure that vape devices continue to be made available to current smokers.
 They also highlighted the fact that vaping has contributed to 50,000 to 70,000 fewer smokers per year.(2)